 There is an obligation for the companies in the EU and the US markets to process and compile sufficient technical documents of their products to pass the safety test.

 Technical File is an EU term that is used to describe the documentation created for Class I, Class IIa and Class IIb products.
-Class III products have a different technical file name that is called: Design Dossier.
+Class III products have a different technical file name: Design Dossier.

 The equivalent of the technical file in the United States is: